SimonBaars/java-ai-agent/README.md

 String[] questions = {
     "What is 15 added to 3?",
     "Store the number 42 in memory",
-    "What number is currently stored in memory?",
+    "Add ten to the number stored in memory",
 };

 for (String question : questions) {